Kayin State: Religion

 According to the 2014 Myanmar Census, Buddhists, who make up 84.5% of Kayin State's population, form the largest religious community there.
 Minority religious communities include Christians (9.5%), Muslims (4.6%), Hindus (0.6%), and animists (0.1%) who collectively comprise the remainder of Kayin State's population.
 0.7% of the population listed no religion, other religions, or were otherwise not enumerated.

 According to the State Sangha Maha Nayaka Committee's 2016 statistics, 14,080 Buddhist monks were registered in Kayin State, comprising 2.6% of Myanmar's total Sangha membership, which includes both novice samanera and fully-ordained bhikkhu.
 The majority of monks belong to the Thudhamma Nikaya (89%), followed by Shwegyin Nikaya (9.7%), with the remainder of monks belonging to other small monastic orders.
 1,000 thilashin were registered in Kayin State, comprising 1.7% of Myanmar's total thilashin community.

 Economy

 View from Mount Zwegabin towards Hpa-An.

 Tourism

 Tourism is one of the main economy of Kayin State.
-After the signing of the preliminary ceasefire between the KNU and the Myanmar government in 2012, the number of visitors to Kayin State increased largely.
+After the signing of the preliminary ceasefire between the KNU and the Myanmar government in 2012, the number of visitors to Kayin State increased significantly.
 Kayin State received over 40,000 tourists in 2013, while in 2016, the number of tourists reached a record 150,000.